I don’t know about you, but I am always dreaming up new ways to increase the number of stations in individual Memory Palaces.

 What if you don’t like or know superheroes?

 If you’re an experimenter, give this method a try and let me know how it works for you.
-And if you want more help, this video course will give you good guidance.
+And if you want more help, my bestselling online memory courses will give you good guidance.